top of page

 But momentum without purpose is just motion.

-Our purpose at HUMANAte is clear: AI should make healthcare more human, not less.
+Our purpose at HUMANATE is clear: AI should make healthcare more human, not less.

 That means building technology that: